nhoss2/jekyll-bootstrap/README.md

 Then you will need to edit the `_config.yml` file at the root of repository.

-To add your own posts, add a file to the `_posts` directory which has the name `year-    month-day-title.md`.
-Note - the file does not have to markdown.
+To add your own posts, add a file to the `_posts` directory which has the name `year-month-day-title.md`.
+Note - the file does not have to be markdown.

 To publish the post, just `git push` it to your own github repo and your set!